 Does the MTW activity apply to all family types or only to selected family types?
+The MTW activity applies to all family types

 Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?
 The MTW activity applies to all properties with project-based vouchers